CALL FOR PAPERS

 Reviewing Requirements

-Authors who will review are provided at submission time.
+Authors who will review are nominated at submission time.
 They must:

-1. Have an updated OpenReview profile, including affiliation, semantic scholar link, dblp link, and an email address where they can receive OpenReview messages.
+1. Have an updated OpenReview profile, including affiliation, semantic scholar link, dblp link, ACL anthology link, and an email address where they can receive OpenReview messages.
+See here for how to maximize the likelihood of well-matched review assignments.

-3. Once added as a reviewer, the person must promptly complete their reviewer registration form for the cycle.
+3. Once added as a reviewer, the new reviewers must complete their reviewer registration form for the cycle and set their availability to at least 4 papers within 48 hours.

 Submission is electronic, using the OpenReview.net platform.
 All long, short, and theme papers must follow the ACL Author Guidelines.
 Here are the paper submission form fields for your reference.